-The four adaptive modes are interdependent, which can be illustrated by drawing the modes as overlapping circles.
-The physiologic-physical mode is intersected by each of the other three modes.
-Behavior in the physiologic-physical mode can have an effect on or act as a stimulus for one or all of the other modes.
+The four adaptive modes are interrelated, which can be illustrated by drawing the modes as overlapping circles.
+The physiological-physical mode is intersected by each of the other three modes.
+Behavior in the physiological-physical mode can have an effect on or act as a stimulus for one or all of the other modes.
 In addition, a given stimulus can affect more than one mode, or a particular behavior can be indicative of adaptation in more than one mode.
 Such complex relationships among modes further demonstrate the holistic nature of humans as adaptive systems.
-The adaptive modes and coping processes for individuals and groups of individuals are described by the Roy model (Roy, 2009).
-One example is described in this chapter as the basis for practice, the group identity mode.
+The adaptive modes and coping processes for individuals and groups of individuals are described by the Roy adaptation model (Roy, 2009).

-The Roy model defines environment as all the conditions, circumstances, and influences surrounding and affecting the development and behavior of individuals and groups.
-Given the model's view of the place of the person in the evolving universe, environment is a biophysical community of beings with complex patterns of interaction, feedback, growth and decline, constituting periodic and long-term rhythms.
+The Roy adaptation model defines environment as all the conditions, circumstances, and influences surrounding and affecting the development and behavior of individuals and groups.
+Given the model's view of the place of the person in the evolving universe, environment is a biophysical community of beings with complex patterns of interaction, feedback, growth, and decline, constituting periodic and long-term rhythms.
 Individual and environmental interactions are input for the individual or group as adaptive systems.
 This input involves both internal and external factors.
-Roy used the work of Helson (1964), a physiologic psychologist, to categorize these factors as focal, contextual, and residual stimuli.
+Roy used the work of Helson (1964), a physiological psychologist, to categorize these factors as focal, contextual, and residual stimuli.

+The focal is the stimulus most immediately confronting the individual and holding the focus of attention; contextual stimuli are those factors also acting in the situation; and residual are possible factors that as yet have an unknown affect.
 A specific internal input stimulus is an adaptation level that represents the individual's or group's coping capacities.
 This changing level of ability has an internal effect on adaptive behaviors.
 Roy defined three levels of adaptation: integrated, compensatory, and compromised.
 Integrated adaptation occurs when the structures and functions of the adaptive modes are working as a whole to meet human needs.
 The compensatory adaptation level occurs when the cognator and regulator or stabilizer and innovator are activated by a challenge.
 Compromised adaptation occurs when integrated and compensatory processes are inadequate, creating an adaptation problem.

 Roy's concept of health is related to the concept of adaptation and the idea that adaptive responses promote integrity.
 Individuals and groups are viewed as adaptive systems that interact with the environment and grow, change, develop, and flourish.
 Health is the reflection of personal and environmental interactions that are adaptive.
-According to the Roy Adaptation model, health is defined as (1) a process, (2) a state of being, and (3) becoming whole and integrated in a way that reflects individual and environment mutuality.
+According to the Roy adaptation model, health is defined as (1) a process, (2) a state of being, and (3) becoming whole and integrated in a way that reflects individual and environment mutuality.